 But that’s not all: Studies have found that the very flavonoids found in citrus bergamot supports a healthy HDL (good cholesterol) to triglyceride ratio.
-This is incredibly relevant because recent research has shown that the ratio of HDL to triglycerides is five times more predictive of heart attack risk than the level of LDL.
+This is incredibly relevant because recent research has shown that the ratio of HDL to triglycerides is five times more predictive of cardiovascular health risk than the level of LDL.

 Amazingly, citrus bergamot benefits also extend to maintaining a healthy balance in your HDL and LDL levels along with supporting healthy blood sugar levels, according to studies.

 As you may recall, I first became interested in learning about citrus bergamot for cholesterol after I was diagnosed with high cholesterol in my late 20s.
 Thanks to this discovery, I felt comfortable choosing to avoid using statins (a drug used to reduce cholesterol that comes with a myriad of undesired side effects).